matthewrg/Guiscape/README.md

 To-Do:

-	--Currently working on laying out the GUI.
+	-- Currently working on laying out the GUI.
 Specifically the Properties, Syles, etc tabs.

 	-- Work in MattyD's contributions once I get to that point.